 Are the required stakeholders fully involved?

-It’s essential to determine who in the organization should be involved and why they’ve been chosen for specific roles within a project.
+When it comes to triple constraint, it’s essential to determine who in the organization should be involved and why they’ve been chosen for specific roles within a project.
 Gain an understanding of their roles, required contributions, and levels of involvement.
 Project managers need to ensure that full support for the project is received from C-suites, team members, and other stakeholders from the initiation to closeout.
 They should keep in constant contact, quickly identify and clearly communicate changes, provide direction, and outline responsibilities with all stakeholders.
 Without this, a significant amount of time can be spent trying to regain buy-in, causing a project to run into overtime and over budget while trying to resolve issues with communication errors, personality conflicts, or conflicting priorities.

 Are project details, deliverables, and objectives clearly defined?

 Clear understanding and communication of objectives and detailed requirements have a trickle-down effect, so loss during translation can be an issue that can adversely affect time, cost, or quality.
 Do the project team members and stakeholders understand what’s required of them and why?
 Much confusion, rework, misunderstandings, unmet deliverables, or missed deadlines can be avoided if project objectives are clearly defined and communicated to all stakeholders.